Skye Terrier vs Sloughi: Complete Comparison (2026)

 Health and Lifespan Comparison

 Skye Terrier has a typical lifespan of 12-14 years, while Sloughi lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Skye Terrier is predisposed to Orthopedic Concerns, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Sloughi faces its own health challenges including Potential Health Concerns, Physical Considerations.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health